RTÉ Television: 2012–2013 season

 On 8 August 2012, RTÉ Television confirmed its 2012–2013 autumn-winter schedule.
 The season saw the return of the critically acclaimed Irish drama series Love/Hate for a third season and Raw for a fifth season, with the addition of the co-produced Irish drama The Fall (starring Gillian Anderson).
 The Late Late Show, The Frontline and The Saturday Night Show also returned.
 RTÉ was Europe's first broadcaster to present the new seasons of US series The Good Wife, Homeland, CSI Las Vegas, CSI New York and New Girl.
 The season featured 114 new and returning home-produced programmes (including the Voice of Ireland, Operation Transformation and Celebrity Bainisteoir, and RTÉ Television confirmed new programming for its digital channels.

 2015–2016 season

 The broadcaster introduced its 2015–2016 season in August 2015.
 It included the return of The Voice of Ireland, The Late Late Show, the Saturday Night Show with Ray D'Arcy (all RTÉ One), Gotham and New Girl (both RTÉ2).

 2018–2019 season

 RTÉ Television announced the 2018–2019 seasons for RTÉ One and RTÉ2 on 16 August 2018.
 New Irish-produced dramas included Resistance (based on events surrounding the Irish War of Independence and a sequel of 2016's popular drama series Rebellion) and Taken Down, an Irish drama series starring Aissa Maiga, Lynn Rafferty, Brian Gleeson, Orla Fitzgerald and Barry Ward.
 RTÉ2 is focusing on new Irish comedy, including Amy Huberman's Finding Joy, the return of Bridget & Eamon and Podge and Rodge.
 Imported dramas include BBC America's Killing Eve and season three of The Handmaid's Tale.

+2026-2027

+RTÉ announced 2026-2027 season on 26 August 2026.